-You must submit your tuition deposit by May 1 to secure your space.
+You must submit your tuition deposit by the date stated on your admission letter to secure your space.
 If you defer your admission, you still must submit a tuition deposit to hold your space.
-Tuition deposits can be paid online through the Portal or with a check made out to SAIC and mailed to the Admissions office.
+Tuition deposits can be paid online through SAIC Self Service, or with a check made out to SAIC and mailed to the Admissions office.
 Be sure to include your student ID on the memo line.
 We cannot process credit card payments over the phone.

 Can the tuition deposit be waived or refunded?